 The framework is applicable to any Australian business deploying AI agents across multiple platforms.
 The tool-level implementation section references the specific tools we use (ThreatLocker, Defender for Cloud Apps, Purview, DefensX, ISO 42001), but the governance principles apply regardless of which tools you deploy.

 This white paper describes the governance framework that underpins all of our AI services.
-Every client engagement starts with AI Governance as the foundation, then builds toward Managed AI or Custom AI Development depending on your needs.
+Every client engagement starts with AI Governance as the foundation, then builds toward Managed AI, AI Agent Development, or Custom AI Development depending on your needs.
+For businesses with WA Government exposure, our PRIS Act analysis maps the framework to IPP 10 obligations specifically.